Wall-crossing from Lagrangian Cobordisms: Cobordisms and mutations

 \subsubsection{A Holomorphic Disk}

-We now show that for a specific choice of almost complex structure there exists a pseudoholomorphic disk with boundary on $K_{\mu_D}$. \begin{prop} There exists a choice of complex structure so that $K_{\mu_D}$ bounds a Maslov index $0$ disk
+We now show that for a specific choice of almost complex structure there exists a pseudoholomorphic disk with boundary on $K_{\mu_D}$. \begin{prop} There exists a choice of complex structure so that $K_{\mu_D}$ bounds a regular Maslov index $0$ disk

-The downward flow space of this disk is in the cohomological class $x^+ + x^-$ . \end{prop} \begin{proof} We prove the proposition by exhibiting the disk in the local model constructed in \cref{subsec:haugcobordism}.
-Following \cite[Section 2.3]{haug2015lagrangian} we can construct a standard neighborhood $U$ of the Lagrangian antisurgery disk $D$ identifying $U$ with a subset of $\CC^2$ (which, by abuse of notation, we shall also call $U$).
+The contribution of this disk to the $m^0$ term is $x^+ + x^-$ .\end{prop} \begin{proof} We prove the proposition by exhibiting the disk in the local model constructed in \cref{subsec:haugcobordism}.
+Following \cite[Section 2.3]{haug2015lagrangian} we can construct a standard neighborhood $U$ of the Lagrangian anti-surgery disk $D$ identifying $U$ with a subset of $\CC^2$ (which, by abuse of notation, we shall also call $U$).
 We choose a complex structure for $X$ which matches the standard complex structure on $U\subset \CC^2$.
 We can pick this identification so that the Lagrangians $L^-$ and $L^+$ when restricted to $U$ match the local model based on the Lefschetz fibration (see \cite{haug2015lagrangian} section 2.3 for implanting the local model).
+In these coordinates $L_\downarrow\cap L_\uparrow = (0,0)$.